 "Grey" aliens in The X-Files have no clothes.
 Except for the episode "Unnatural", when the Grey is wearing baseball clothing.

 Odo from Star Trek: Deep Space Nine is technically naked most of the time, but since he's a shapeshifter it looks like he's wearing clothing and it's never really commented on.
+Of course, Odo's natural state is a gelatinous blob with no clearly defined organs, much less genitals.

 In Spore, you can create an outfit for your creature after the Creature Stage.
 You do have the option of not giving them clothing but they will be weaker.